 What is employee experience?

 Employee experience is a more comprehensive concept, of which engagement is just one part.
-Experience encompasses all aspects of an employee’s experience with a company, from recruitment to exit interview and all points in between.
+Experience encompasses all aspects of an employee’s experience with a company, from recruitment to exit interview.

 Employee experience aims to create an environment where employees can thrive and achieve their full potential.
 It includes opportunities for growth, development of skills, access to continuing education, ability to innovate and connection to the company’s mission.
 It also includes benefits, such as flexible work arrangements, work-life balance, health and wellness programs, and other perks that enhance employee satisfaction and well-being.